Skip to main content

 Training plans featuring glute exercises

-Glutes should be trained 2–3 times per week, either as part of lower-body workouts or dedicated glute sessions.
+Glutes should be trained 2–3 times per week, either as part of a Glutes & Core routine or dedicated glute sessions.
 They recover well and benefit from a mix of volume, intensity, and movement patterns.
 You can target the glutes at the start of your session with compound lifts and finish with isolation work.
 The app helps you create a personalized training plan that aligns with your goals: whether that’s building muscle, gaining strength, or improving balance.
 It also includes the right exercises based on your experience and available equipment.

 Discover the app